SvarDOS/edrdos/README.md

 and then click the last successful workflow build job.
 The files are provided under the artifacts section.

+## Kernel flavors
+The EDR-DOS kernel may be built in different flavors.
+The historic one consists of two files, DRBIO.SYS and DRDOS.SYS.
+The new one consists of a single file DRKERNEL.SYS.
+The historic one is what gets built by default.

+DRKERNEL.SYS is compatible with the FreeDOS load protocol.
+It can be used as a drop in for the FreeDOS KERNEL.SYS by copying DRKERNEL.SYS over it.
+Notice that the kernels are not 100% compatible, especially regarding the drive letter ordering and the expected format of the config.sys files.

 ## Build instructions
 I was able to successfully build the kernel and command interpreter under DOS, Win32, Linux and MacOS.